 But, if you do choose to switch, your monthly repayments will increase quite a lot.
 In most cases, they will be even higher than if you had a repayment mortgage from the start.
 This is because you normally have to pay off the whole mortgage over a shorter period of time (in this example, 20 years rather than 25 years).

 Once you’ve switched to a repayment mortgage, you don’t need to worry about finding a way to pay back the loan and the end of the mortgage term.
 As long as you keep up your mortgage payments, all of your debt, including interest, will usually be cleared at the end.
 But you should check with your lender that there won't be any fees to pay at the end of the mortgage term.

 If you do switch from an interest only mortgage to a repayment mortgage, you normally can’t switch back to interest only again in the future.

-Many lenders offer a third repayment option: part-and-part mortgages.
-If you have a part-and-part mortgage, you pay back some capital and some interest every month, but at the end of your mortgage there will still be capital left to pay.
-Part-and-part mortgages are the least common of the three types.
+Some lenders offer a third repayment option: part and part mortgages.
+If you have a part and part mortgage (also known as a part repayment, part interest mortgage), you pay back some capital and some interest every month, but at the end of your mortgage there will still be capital left to pay.
+Part and part mortgages are the least common of the three types.

 This guide is intended as a summary only and does not constitute financial or legal advice given by Leeds Building Society.
 No reliance should be placed on this guide.
 We recommend that you seek independent financial/legal advice if you have any questions or queries.